junhuiq/regsc/README.md

 where x<sub>t</sub> is a p-by-1 vector of variables that may have time-varying effects on y, z<sub>t</sub> is a q-by-1 vector of variables that have constant effects on y.
 We assume that although the number of structural changes in &beta;<sub>t</sub> is unknown, it is much smaller than the sample size.

 # References
-Junhui Qian, Liangjun Su, 2016, Shrinkage estimation of regression models with multiple structural changes, with Liangjun Su, Econometric Theory, 32 (6), 1376-1433.
+Junhui Qian, Liangjun Su, 2016, Shrinkage estimation of regression models with multiple structural changes, Econometric Theory, 32 (6), 1376-1433.